EmVance1/VanGo/README.md

 - `lang` takes any valid C or C++ standard, case insensitive.

-- `binding`: in the case where you are implementing a library in C++, but you (additionally) provide a C interface, this field is necessary to please compatibility checking, as by default a project with `lang=C++XX` is flagged as incompatible with C. `binding` uses the same format as `lang`.
+- `interface`: at times you may want to implement a library using one standard, but provide interfaces for use in another earlier standard, or even C. To partially bypass the compatibility checker, you can declare the `interface` array, which lists all standards your headers are compatible with.
+Elements of `interface` use the same format as `lang`.

 - **dependencies**: The `dependencies` section is the main workhorse of the build system.
 Within it, you can list 0 or more named objects representing libraries also supported by VanGo.
 If no path to the library is specified, VanGo will search in '~/.vango/packages/'.
 A dependency that is not header-only must have a toml file in its root directory .
 Source libraries will be automatically built recursively by any project that includes them.
 Currently supported ways of specifying dependencies are as follows:
 ```toml